-Solo/PFL Mode
+PFL Mode

-- ➤ Live Mode, PFL replaces Solo.
+Live Mode, PFL replaces Solo.
 PFL means Pre Fader Listening.
 This feature is very useful when operating TotalMix in a live environment, as it allows to quickly listen/monitor any of the inputs by hitting the Solo button.
-Monitoring happens on the output set for the Cue signal via the Assign dialog. - Exclusive Solo/PFL Mode.
-Only a single Solo or PFL can be active at a time.
-Activating a different one automatically deactivates the previous one. - 2-Row Mode with only Input in first row.
-The Software Playback channels are shifted to the lower row, beside the Hardware Outputs.
+The monitoring happens on the output set for the Cue/PFL to output in the Assign dialog.